JustAProDev/Discord-Lock-GC/README.md

 How to use :
-Put your token in " enteryourtokenhere " and launch it
+Put your token in " yourtokenhere " and launch it

 The Command is " ;lock GroupChatID "
 To unlock it " ;unlock GroupChatID "